-1. Pull the electrical lead (A) and rubber boot (B) from the terminal on top of the spark plug (C).
-On some models, the spark plug is accessible from underneath the air filter cover and/or underneath the air filter.
-2. Clean the area around the spark plug so that no dirt or other material can enter the engine when the spark plug is removed.
-3. Use the spark plug tool (D) to remove the spark plug (rotate left).
+1. Pull the electrical lead (A) from the terminal on top of the spark plug (B).
+2. If accessible, clean the area around the spark plug so that no dirt or other material can enter the engine when the spark plug is removed.
+3. Use the spark plug tool (C) to remove the spark plug (rotate left).